 This is essential if the park is to undertake more nighttime use for special events and activities.

 MODERNIZE ELECTRICAL SERVICE AND INTERNET SERVICE

-Minor upgrades have been undertaken to ensure the safety of the visiting public, staff, and the buildings, but a thorough analysis and proposed upgrade to meet modern needs is in order.
+Minor upgrades have been completed to better ensure the safety of the visiting public, staff, and the buildings.
+Continued analysis and upgrades to meet present and future needs are ongoing.

 REPLACE/RECONFIGURE SIDEWALKS